reobin/reobin.dev/content/blog/2_git-change-author/index.md

 description: Googling this yet again?
 ---

+## 0. Preface

 Switching between work and personal environments can lead to mistakes like this.

 I try to automate the switch by having scripts setting up different looks on my terminal for each environment I'm working.
 Sometimes I just forget though.
 If you're in this situation, you probably forgot something similar not long ago, and are trying to fix it.

 Since I never seem to remember the command to change back a git commit author, and google it everytime, here is my attempt at remembering it for good by writing a post about it.

-## Interactive rebase
+## 1. Interactive rebase

 First thing to do is rebasing your git history.
 You have a couple of choices to enter interactive rebase.
 My favorite one is using a commit count from `head`.

 For example, if I want to change the author of the last 3 commits, I can use:

 ```bash
 git rebase -i HEAD~3